OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-36.md

 ## 2 Chronicles 36:1

-Then the people of the land took Jehoahaz the son of Josiah and made him king in his father’s place in Jerusalem.
+The people of the land chose Jehoahaz, the son of Josiah, and established him as king in place of his father in Jerusalem.

 ---